2016 New Hampshire Republican presidential primary

 The 2016 New Hampshire Republican presidential primary, which took place on February 9, was the second major vote of the cycle.
-Donald Trump was declared the winner with 35.3% of the popular vote and picked up 11 delegates, while John Kasich emerged from a pack of candidates between 10-20% to capture second place with 15.8% of the vote and picked up four delegates.
+Donald Trump was declared the winner with 35.2% of the popular vote and picked up 11 delegates, while John Kasich emerged from a pack of candidates between 10 and 20% to capture second place with 15.8% of the vote and picked up four delegates.

+Donald Trump swept to victory due to overwhelming 42% support among voters without a college degree.
+John Kasich managed second place due to his relatively strong support among higher-income Republican voters.

 It occurred on the same day as the Democratic primary.

 Chris Christie, Carly Fiorina, and Jim Gilmore dropped out of the race after poor showings in the primary.